PRIME Week

 Dr Hohl - Records and X-rays

-If deemed necessary before you come to PRIME, you may be seen at Dr. Rebecca Hohls office.
+If deemed necessary before you come to PRIME, or potentially on return visits, you may be seen at Dr. Rebecca Hohls office.
+Dr Hohl is an Orthodontist that we work with when movement of teeth is a potential need.
 At this appointment you will receive imaging of your teeth and x-rays of your head and neck to assist our PRIME team in objectively seeing if there are any cervical spine, bite, or airway issues that may need to be addressed.
 If any orthodontic consultation is needed, Dr. Hohl will be our lead practitioner to assist with this.
-(This appointment is based on a patients individual needs and not typical for everyone)
+Managing orthodontia from a distance is difficult and we often recommend it be done nearer to your home, but having a consultation here can be a valuable tool.

 See What Happens on a Typical RETURN Week to PRIME